NolwennDeumie/linguistique/content/civilisation/the-american-revolution/the-american-war-of-independence.md

-**Between 1776 and 1780, the American States gave themselves written constitutions based on faith into public vertus.**
+**Between 1776 and 1780, the American States gave themselves written constitutions based on faith into public virtues.**
 The texts planned two assemblies and annual elections: the democratic principle was adopted everywhere by **censitary suffrage** (*suffrage censitaire, opposé au suffrage équivalent, les votes n’ont pas la même valeur en fonction du rang de la personne*), but not in Vermont where universal suffrage was granted to white men.

 The [**Constitution of Virginia**](https://fr.wikipedia.org/wiki/Constitution_de_Virginie) (June 1776) affirmed human rights, some of which would be taken up (*reprendre qch*) in the United States Declaration of Independence: **it’s the first time in human History that a constitutional text stated universal and inalienable rights**.
 The Constitution of Pennsylvania (September 1776) implemented [conscientious objection](https://fr.wikipedia.org/wiki/Objection_de_conscience) (= objection de conscience) and religious tolerance.
 The constitutions of five States out of thirteen stated the need of public instruction.